adelakobic/feedTheRead/README.md

-# Project Title 🗂: vddv
+# Project Title 🗂: fddf

   ## Contact information 📮:
   Contact the Developer of this project via
-  * GitHub: ddf
+  * GitHub: dfdf
   * email: dfdf

   ## Description 📜
   Brief overview:
-  * dfdf
+  * dfdfdffdfd

   ## License 🪪 and badge 🛡
   The undefined liscence has been selected for this project. {badge}

   ## Motivation 💪🏻
-  We built this project to solve a problem
+  We built this project to solve a problem.

   ## What problem does it solve 🤷🏼?
   * //problem part